gr0uch/simulacra/README.md

 ## Benchmarks

-Simulacra.js is comparable to directly calling `Node.appendChild` in terms of DOM rendering.
-Based on the [benchmarks](https://lhorie.github.io/mithril/benchmarks.html) from Mithril.js, here's how it compares.
+Simulacra.js is pretty fast in the [DBMonster benchmark](http://simulacra.js.org/dbmonster/).
+In initial rendering speed based on the [benchmarks](https://lhorie.github.io/mithril/benchmarks.html) from Mithril.js, here's how it compares.
 Tests ran on a Linux desktop using Chromium.
-Only loading, scripting, rendering, and aggregate times are shown.

 | Name              | Loading  | Scripting  | Rendering  | Aggregate  |
 |:------------------|:---------|:-----------|:-----------|:-----------|